Saravanakumar2005/Real_Time_Facial_Recognition/README.md

-# 🧠 Face Recognition Platform with Real-Time AI Q\&A using RAG
+# 🧠 Face Recognition Platform with Real-Time AI Q&A using RAG

 A browser-based platform for registering and recognizing faces in real-time using the laptop webcam.
 It supports multi-face detection and includes a chatbot interface powered by Retrieval-Augmented Generation (RAG) to answer queries about face registration events.